upyesp/upyesp.org/content/posts/Edge-PDF.md

 - Table of Contents - toggle the side pane view of the PDF's table of contents.
 Headings in the ToC are clickable links.
 - Draw, Highlight & Erase - you can annotate the PDF with highlights and free-hand drawing.

+## Adding Comments / Notes

+To add comments to a PDF:

+1. Highlight the text you want to add a comment to.
+1. Right-click the text, to display the pop-up context menu, select "add comment".
+1. Enter text in the comment box.
+1. The text you added the comment to remains highlighted and a Comment Tag is displayed with it.

 Some other functions I use are detailed in the list of shortcuts below.